Director, MPS in Digital Practice Management

-Director, MPS in Healthcare Interior Design
+Director, MPS in Design of Healthcare Environments

 Tama Duffy Day is the director of the Master of Professional Studies in Design of Healthcare Environments at the New York School of Interior Design.
 She was involved in the original curriculum for the program.